cardosoguisilva/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-In this tutorial I will be showing you the prerequisites and installation proccess of osTicket, an open-source ticketing system.<br />
+In this tutorial, I will be showing you the prerequisites and installation process of osTicket, an open-source ticketing system.<br />